aniou/morfeo/README.md

 Based on sets provided by [SingleStepTests](https://github.com/SingleStepTests)

+Notes:
-Note: STP and WAI require implementation
+* STP and WAI require implementation

+* there are not tests for STP and WAI

 # Word about 65C816 and W65C02 versions